Tao-X02/productivity-app/README.md

 # Productivity-App

-Built a full-stack productivity app that allows users to sign up, log in, and track their daily tasks, with the ability to add, delete, edit, and track their progress with a stopwatch timer.
+Built a full-stack productivity app that allows users to sign up, log in, and track their daily activities, with the ability to add, delete, edit, and track their progress with a stopwatch timer.

 Developed with the MERN stack:
   - **MongoDB + Mongoose**